Why the Brain Is Not One of the Eight: The Zang-fu Logic Behind ECM’s Organ Selection

 Saying the brain in ECM is not a constitutional organ does not mean the brain is unimportant.
 In ECM, the brain has a distinct and essential role: it is the integrative organ.
 The Zang-fu organs perform their individual functions, and the brain coordinates the relationships between them.

 This is why the modern gut-brain axis literature aligns so closely with classical KTM thinking.
-Researchers documenting how digestive health affects mood and cognition are describing the same phenomenon classical Korean physicians described centuries ago: that the brain runs on what the Zang-fu organs produce, and disturbances in production show up as disturbances in higher cognition.
+Researchers documenting how digestive health affects mood and cognition are describing the same phenomenon classical KTM physicians described centuries ago: that the brain runs on what the Zang-fu organs produce, and disturbances in production show up as disturbances in higher cognition.
 The vocabulary is different.
 The structural insight is the same.

 Why This Matters for Constitutional Health